The honorary title was awarded to the charity policy and campaign director following the outstanding work she has done for disabled people in the UK.

 Following this period of her life, Helen’s achievements have been phenomenal, from studying a law degree to winning a parking award for her advancing parking knowledge and most recently her MBE title.

-“I was thrilled be invited to Buckingham Palace to receive my MBE – it was such an honour and I hope I can inspire people with disabilities to strive for greater things, as well as changing people’s attitudes and understanding towards people with disabilities.”
+She says, “I was thrilled be invited to Buckingham Palace to receive my MBE – it was such an honour and I hope I can inspire people with disabilities to strive for greater things, as well as changing people’s attitudes and understanding towards people with disabilities.”

 There are an estimated 3,200 cases of bacterial meningitis and septicaemia in the UK every year.
 One in ten of these cases result in death and, of those that survive, one third will be left with life changing after-effects, such as brain damage, hearing loss or, where septicaemia has occurred, limb loss.
 Meningitis still kills more children under 5 in the UK than any other infectious disease.